 - the 2016 proposed acquisition by Independent News & Media of seven regional newspapers that made up the Celtic Media Group.
-No ministerial decision was made as the parties terminated the transaction by mutual consent during the extended merger process; - the 2017 clearance of 21st Century Fox/Sky with no commitments; and - the 2018 clearance of Trinity Mirror/Northern & Shell with binding CCPC commitments.
+No ministerial decision was made as the parties terminated the transaction by mutual consent during the extended merger process; - the 2017 clearance of the 21st Century Fox and Sky merger with no commitments; and - the 2018 clearance of the Trinity Mirror and Northern & Shell merger with binding CCPC commitments.